 At What Age Do Lions Start Breeding?

-Lions reach sexual maturity at around two years of age, meaning that they progress from being cubs to lions who can be sexually active.
+Lion sexuality behavior starts to manifest with maturity, at around two years of age, meaning that they progress from being cubs to lions who can be sexually active.
 Despite this, most lions do not engage in sexual activity until they are older.

 This is particularly true of male lions.

 The reason for this is that most lions at that age are not the dominant males in the pack.

 Thus, lionesses are unlikely to pick them.
 It is only when male lions become more dominant in the pride that they have more opportunities for reproduction.